 - Surveys should take no longer than 10-12 minutes – Seriously, you can get overall brand, purchase intent, awareness, brand health, and messages in there.
 All of it.
 You’re going again in a week/month anyway, right?

-This may seem like a tall order but many modern survey tools like Decipher (www.focusvision.com), give you the ability to create lightning-fast surveys with question types that engage the participant and move the survey along, even when you have several purchase-intent, brand attributes, and a brand awareness section to complete.
+Survey tools like Decipher (www.focusvision.com) give you the ability to create lightning-fast surveys with question types that engage the participant.
+It is important to move the survey along, especially when you have several purchase-intent, brand attributes, and a brand awareness section to complete.

 Like Decipher, many of today’s online survey tools have built-in analytics and reporting to provide quick access to marketing research results and for running analysis on key metrics.

-The great thing about all these cloud tools is that while that pack the power to provide analytics to fuel a large global enterprise, they are equally affordable for most small businesses.
+The great thing about all these cloud tools is that while they pack the power to provide analytics to fuel a large global enterprise, they are equally affordable for most small businesses.

 How does brand tracking work?

 To effectively have your brand tracked depends on many factors: